 In many instances, our parents have one job and one tax return to file.
 But, if you generate extra income from a side gig, you have to track down 1099s from each of the clients you worked for.
 Accounting for all the additional money you earned is critical when filing your tax return.

 Often times the most difficult part of filing your taxes is keeping a record of who hired and paid you all year.
-Fortunately, TaxAct makes it simple for you to handle multiple income streams with their Premium Edition software for those freelancers, contractors and the self-employed.
+Fortunately, TaxAct makes it simple for you to handle multiple income streams with their Self-Employed software for those freelancers, contractors, and the self-employed.

 Side hustle income is great, but being self-employed full-time is a completely different scenario.
 Being self-employed doesn’t offer the same benefits that traditional jobs offer, like a 401(k), insurance, and a steady paycheck with taxes taken out upfront.